jharwell/sierra/docs/usage/index.rst

    skimming the CLI docs is **very** worthwhile.

 #.
 Learn SIERRA's runtime :ref:`ln-runtime-exp-tree`.
 When running, SIERRA will
-   create a (rather) large directory structure for you, which can be mystifying at first.
-Reading the docs is worthwhile to understand what the structure means, and to gain intuition into where to look for things inputs/outputs etc. without having to search exhaustively through the filesystem.
+   create a (rather) large directory structure for you, so reading the docs is worthwhile to understand what the structure means, and to gain intuition into where to look for the inputs/outputs of different stages, etc., without having to search exhaustively through the filesystem.

 #.
 If running SIERRA on MSI, learn how to submit jobs by reading
    :ref:`ln-msi-runtime`.